 - Generously spray a 10.25″ skillet with nonstick spray and add your dough to the perimeter- mine fit perfectly.
 If you have a different-sized skillet, they may fit differently.

 - Melt one tablespoon of butter to brush the tops of your pretzels, then top with coarse salt.
 Pour your beer cheese directly into the center, then bake at 400 degrees for 24 minutes.

-- Carefully remove from the oven and let sit for a few minutes to cool down slightly.
-Use a butter knife to separate the pretzels a bit (they expand into each other a little) then dig in!
+- Carefully remove from the oven and let cool for about 10 minutes.
+Use a butter knife to lightly separate the pretzels a bit to make them easy to pull apart, then dig in!

 - I found it very important to let the dough balls sit on parchment paper before adding them to the skillet.
 Adding them directly to the skillet led to them sticking from the excess liquid.